What is leukoplakia?

-Your dentist or doctor may need to do other tests to confirm the cause of your spots.
+Your healthcare provider may need to do other tests to confirm the cause of your spots.
 This helps them suggest a treatment that may prevent future patches from developing.

 Most patches improve on their own and don’t require any treatment.
-It’s important to avoid any trigger that may have caused your leukoplakia, such as tobacco use.
-If it’s related to irritation from a dental problem, your dentist may be able to address this.
+It’s important to avoid any triggers that may have caused your leukoplakia, such as tobacco use.
+If your condition is related to irritation from a dental problem, your dentist may be able to address this.

 If a biopsy comes back positive for oral cancer, the patch must be removed immediately.
-This can help prevent the spread of the cancer.
+This can help prevent cancer cells from spreading.

 Hairy leukoplakia is not likely to result in mouth cancer and usually does not require removal.
-Your dentist or doctor might prescribe antiviral medications to help stop the patches from growing.
+Your healthcare provider might prescribe antiviral medications to help stop the patches from growing.
 Topical ointments containing retinoic acid can also be used to reduce patch size.

 Many cases of leukoplakia can be prevented with lifestyle changes: